weaveworks/service/infra/README.md

 ## Standup

 All instructions assume you're working with the **foo** cluster; change it as approprpiate.
-**Make sure your AWS client is configured with the correct IAM** before continuing.
+We also assume your AWS client is configured with the correct IAM by default.
 If this is your first time standing up a cluster, don't just copy/paste.
 Run these commands one at a time.